 The respected trainer Jean Donaldson says the first question we should ask ourselves when beginning to work with a dog is, “Is the dog upset?”

 If the dog is upset, we work on that first.
 For most of us, this means finding and hiring a qualified, positive-reinforcement based dog behavior specialist.
 Then “working on it” may include leaving off typical training for a few days or weeks.
 It can mean limiting ourselves to only indirect and non-demanding interactions if the dog is brand new to her situation and scared.
 It can include activities designed to help the dog feel secure in a new environment.
 It can include desensitization and counterconditioning: techniques designed to ameliorate fears.
-It can include gentle, easy training games when the dog is ready.
+It can include gentle, easy training games, and even play, when the dog is ready.
 It can include psychotropic drugs for dogs who can’t get out of a state of heightened anxiety without that help.

 Taking these steps doesn’t mean we are coddling the dog.
 Such a plan is both practical and empathetic.
 A wise use of desensitization, counterconditioning, and positive reinforcement training can help an animal become happy and comfortable in the world.
 It’s a win/win because it’s also safer for the human.